 Dance of Kerala – Dance of Gods

-When we think about dance of Kerala we think of Kathakali.
-Kathakali is the classical dance drama of the state of Kerala in Southern India.
+When we think about the dance of Kerala we think of Kathakali.
+Kathakali is the classical dance-drama of the state of Kerala in Southern India.
 It’s a unique type of art among the dance forms of India and it’s certainly one of the most magnificent and the most important artistic traditions of India.
 This highly stylized theatre has more than 50 versions and which represents confrontations between gods and demons.
-This is a true reflection of an ancient theatrical tradition of unique values of an elite culture, a tradition which is perceived as visual poetry and in which every performance is a celebration.
+This is a true reflection of an ancient theatrical tradition of unique values of elite culture, a tradition that is perceived as visual poetry and in which every performance is a celebration.

 Only men are allowed to be Kathakali actors.
 The training starts at the age of ten and the student stay with his guru for seven or eight years in order to learn from him how to master the basic techniques

 When watching Kathakali for the first time, the most remarkable aspect is indeed the costumes, the ornaments, and the facial makeup.
 Since the characters are taken from Hindu Mythology, the performance includes many characters such as gods, nobility, demons, forest-dwellers, legendary birds and snakes, monsters, women, servants and Brahmins.
 The makeup signifies the classification of characters.
 Both the makeup and dressing techniques is a rich art in itself that has been passed on from father to son for generations in very specific families.
 These artists are professionals and experts in this field and spend hours before each event to get the actors ready for the performance.